Sisters of Jesus the Good Shepherd

-The Sisters of Jesus the Good Shepherd (Suore Jesu Buen Pastor; postnominal abbreviation: S.J.B.P.), also known as the Pastorelle Sisters, is a Catholic religious order.
-It was founded by the Italian priest James Alberione in Italy, and formed on 7 October 1938.
+The Sisters of Jesus the Good Shepherd (Suore Jesu Buen Pastor; postnominal abbreviation: S.J.B.P.), also known as the Pastorelle Sisters, is a Catholic religious institute founded by Father James Alberione in Italy on 7 October 1938.
 Members of the order, who are referred to as Pastorelle, generally carry the letters S.J.B.P. after their names, standing for Suore Jesu Buen Pastor, meaning of the Sisters of Jesus the Good Shepherd.

+History

+The Community was founded by James Alberione on October 7, 1938.
+The Sisters assist pastors and pastoral ministers, working in schools and parishes by providing religious instruction.
+They are involved in evangelization, catechesis, liturgical animation, formation of pastoral associates, and in other forms of service.
+They are familiarly known as Pastorelles, and are part of the Pauline Family of institutes founded by Alberione.
+The generalate is in Rome.

+In the Philippines, they run Jesus Good Shepherd School in Imus.
+In Nigeria, the sisters work in St. John's Parish, Okpaugwu.